DinosaurDerek/narrative-api/README.md

 yarn testdb:reset
 ```

-## Scheduled Jobs
+### Scheduled Jobs

-This project includes support for automated daily brief creation.
+This project includes support for automated daily brief creation and cleanup.

 ### Local/Production Setup (node-cron)

 The codebase includes a `createBriefJob` scheduled task (via `node-cron`) that runs daily at midnight.
-In a normal production environment (e.g. dedicated server, container with uptime), this would automatically generate a new daily brief without external triggers.
+It will:

+- Generate a new daily brief (if one doesn’t already exist).
+- Prune old briefs, keeping only the most recent 7 for demo purposes.

 ### Free-tier Hosting Limitation